View basket (0 items $0.00)

 Yoga Improves Quality of Life in People with Rheumatoid Arthritis, Study Says

-RA is a chronic disease, and patients may suffer for years without reflief.
-The traditional drug treatment for RA has many side effects, and can pose additional risks, so medical researchers are exploring complementary and alternative treatment options.
+RA is a chronic disease, and patients may suffer for years without relief.
+The traditional drug treatment for RA has many side effects and can pose additional risks, so medical researchers are exploring complementary and alternative treatment options.

 For people with RA, social isolation often becomes another challenge to face.
 Although typically diagnosed in older adults, some 400,000 young Americans suffer from RA.
 Depression and decreased employment rates are more common for those with RA, especially in young adults.
 The disease often robs them of their independence and keeps them from attending school and social functions.
 It can make their journey in life that much harder day after day.

 RA causes chronic pain, but what doctors also say hurts patients is the mental burden of a life of impeded mobility.
 Maintaining a positive outlook is tough for those with a condition that only gets worse over time.
 Staying motivated to continue with treatment is very important for long-term health, but with drug side effects and limited methods, traditional treatments can be a hard act to keep up.

 The UCLA study holds promise that yoga may offer effective therapy for those suffering from RA.
 Treatments can be individualized to meet each patient’s abilities and needs, particularly when working with an experienced yoga therapist.

 The UCLA researchers are hoping that doctors will start implementing a similar yoga program for patients with RA and plan to continue researching the benefits of a yoga-based treatment.